 For example, an accident can cause victims to develop PTSD that lasts for a long time after the physical injuries have healed.
 Emotional distress has consequences and can compromise a person’s lifestyle.

-Emotional distress or mental anguish is the suffering caused by an accident, injury, or any traumatic experience.
+Psychological impairments is the suffering caused by an accident, injury, or any traumatic experience.
 Anyone that has experienced trauma during the event, including bystanders and relatives of the victims can file a civil lawsuit claiming emotional distress.
 A separate personal injury claim usually accompanies this lawsuit.

 Emotional distress is different compared to a physical injury because it is more difficult to prove.
 If you have a physical injury, you can show the wound and provide medical records to prove it.
 There’s no room to deny that the injury exists and the lawyers can only debate on the cause and liability.

 The same is not the case with a psychological impairment.
 There isn’t any noticeable injury, which makes it difficult to prove that emotional distress exists.
 Different people react to traumatic situations differently.
 Some people don’t develop any mental anguish after traumatic situations while others can suffer from crippling anxiety.

 That isn’t the only problem when it comes to proving mental anguish.
 Lawyers can easily debate that the victim is lying or that no such injury exists.
 This process requires a different approach and set of arguments.